PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/keras/9/answer_error_test_issue_2.md

     return docstring, block
 ```

-The modification was made in the `top_level_regex` by removing the extra leading space before the capture group.
-This will ensure that the regular expression correctly matches the list elements in the `lines` list.
-The rest of the code remains unchanged.

-With this fix, the `process_list_block` function should now correctly format the list items and pass the failed test without affecting other successful tests.
+This updated code fixes the bug in the `process_list_block` function and should resolve the test failures related to incorrect bullet points in the documentation.